 Coteau-du-Lac National Historic Site

-The Coteau-du-Lac National Historic Site is located about 50 km southwest of Montréal on the shores of the St. Lawrence River.
+The Coteau-du-Lac National Historic Site celebrates 100 years of historic designation in 2023.
+It is located about 50 km southwest of Montréal on the shores of the St. Lawrence River.
 It features Canada’s first lock canal and the remains of a fort.

 Visit Coteau-du-Lac National Historic Site

 Take a guided tour of the property and participate in discovery activities on your own, with family or friends.

 See information about hours of operation, fees, facilities, parking, and more.

 Plan your next outing: Guided tour, learning experiences, discovery activities and more.

 Learn about the daily visitor fees, free admission for youth and more.

 About Coteau-du-Lac National Historic Site

 Discover the historical and cultural dimension of the Coteau-du-Lac National Historic Site.